lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 The ``SSSource`` table
 ----------------------

-The daytime Solar System Processing willalso report discoveries and data for moving objects to the Minor Planet Center (MPC; minorplanetcenter.net), which computes the orbital elements (eccentricity, inclination, etc.).
+The daytime Solar System Processing will also report discoveries and data for moving objects to the Minor Planet Center (MPC; minorplanetcenter.net), which computes the orbital elements (eccentricity, inclination, etc.).
 These orbital elements are then used to compute the instantaneous 3D sky location, distances, and velocities